davidvandusen/the-lighthouse-keeper/2017-04-28 Log - The Pirates At Bay.md

 - Gold: none

 A battle ensues with those three pirates, another two that came running back from further down the alley, and the pirate captain.
-After killing the pirate captain as well as two of his crew, the tiefling diffuses the tension and invites one of the pirates into the tavern for a beer and a chat.
-Another pirate is asleep in the alley, and a third has run away.
+After killing the pirate captain as well as three of his crew, the tiefling diffuses the tension and invites one of the pirates into the tavern for a beer and a chat.
+The other pirate is left sleeping in the alley.

 During the battle, the tiefling learned that the five adventurers at the table in the corner are patiently waiting for someone and are reluctant to get involved in anything that is not of their concern.
 Also, he discovered that pirates are